contracourse/blogpage/content/docs/bart.md

 grey bar of the uncertainty in the predictor.
 The out of sample chart is more important since it gives us an impression how well the model performs on the testing data.
-For the out-of-sample chart we can now provide a predictive range of each data point which is about 90% accurate given a 85% credible interval.
+For the out-of-sample chart we can now provide a predictive range of each data point which is about 85% accurate given a 90% credible interval.

 The Prediction intervals are drawn from the posterior distribution of the MCMC process described earlier, they are wider than the Credible intervals since they reflecting the uncertainty of the error term.
-Prediction interval tells us about the precision of our individual predictions, a Credible interval gives us information about the likely range of true parameter values.
+Prediction intervals tells us about the precision of our individual predictions, a Credible interval gives us information about the likely range of true parameter values.
 As you can see below, the posterior of each prediction is getting larger as the unemployment rate increases.
 This reflects the uncertainty around the prediction value on the